 Any veteran with a DD-214 (report of separation) or any beneficiary who receives cash benefits from the VA

 How can you sign up for the program?

 On the VBBP website you will find a list of over 43 banks and credit unions to choose from.
 After making your selection, you will be directed to its individual web page.
 Each financial institution has its own criteria for signing up.
 Veterans or beneficiaries who have additional questions may call VA at 800-827-1000.

 Service members may also visit a participating bank in person and mention the VBBP to enroll.

 Should veterans be worried about being denied a bank account?

-The institutions who agreed to participate in the program have agreed to work with veterans who may have a low credit score, legal issues or homelessness.
+The institutions that participate in the program have agreed to work with veterans with low credit scores or legal issues or who are unhoused.
 However, each bank or credit union has its own unique and specific criteria.